faceyspacey/redux-first-router/README.md

     <img src="https://travis-ci.org/faceyspacey/redux-first-router.svg?branch=master" alt="Build Status" />
   </a>

-## Version 2 released!
-During the development of [Rudy](https://github.com/respond-framework/rudy), a few versions were released under different names and npm tags.
-All of these plus several PRs have been combined to a stable, up-to-date and mostly compatible version which will be supported long-term. (*See the [migration instructions](./docs/migration.md) for version 2*.)

-Feature development efforts and the next version *Rudy* will be moved to a different repo in our [Respond framework](https://github.com/respond-framework) organization.

 ## Motivation
 To be able to use Redux *as is* while keeping the address bar in sync.
 To define paths as actions, and handle path params and query strings as action payloads.